Simon Lee (legal scholar)

-Early life
+Early life and education

-Lee attended school in Gillingham before winning the Brackenbury scholarship to read Jurisprudence at Balliol College, Oxford.
-In 1977, he won the Sweet & Maxwell Prize for the University of Oxford "Best Distinction in Law Moderations".
-In 1978, he won the Winter Williams Essay Prize and in 1979 took first-class honours.
-He then attended Yale Law School studying for the LLM as a Harkness Fellow.
+Lee was born in Gillingham, Kent.
+He attended school locally before winning the Brackenbury Scholarship to read Jurisprudence at Balliol College, Oxford.
+During his time at Oxford, he achieved significant academic distinction: in 1977 he won the Sweet & Maxwell Prize for the "Best Distinction in Law Moderations", and in 1978 he won the Winter Williams Essay Prize.
+He took first-class honours in 1979.
+Following his undergraduate studies, Lee attended Yale Law School as a Harkness Fellow, where he studied for an LLM.